mstarLabs/Active-Directory-Domain-Services/README.md

 - Provisioned the **DC01** virtual machine within the VirtualBox enterprise lab environment.
 - Allocated compute, memory, and storage resources appropriate for the simulated enterprise identity infrastructure.
-- Connected the virtual machine to the **LabNet_VLAN10** infrastructure network established by the Enterprise Network Architecture repository.
+- Connected the virtual machine to the **LabNet_VLAN10** infrastructure network defined by the Enterprise Network Architecture repository.
 - Prepared the server to host the enterprise Active Directory Domain Services role while maintaining the architectural boundaries established by the Enterprise Identity Security Lab.

 > **Implementation Evidence:** Windows Server 2019 virtual machine configuration for the DC01 domain controller.